kaliamdie/Netflix-CloneProject/readME.md

 - **User Registration**: Users can create new accounts by providing their first name, last name, email, and password.
 Passwords are securely hashed before storage.

 - **User Login**: Registered users can log in using their email and password.
 Upon successful login, they receive a JWT token.

-- **Token-Based Authentication**: Authentication is based on JWT tokens.
-Users must include their token in API requests to access protected resources.

 ## Setup and Usage